 Adding Custom Fonts to Upfront

-Adding custom fonts is similar to the steps described above, but there are a few key differences, though, one step that doesn’t change is that it’s important to backup your entire site before adding any new fonts.
+Adding custom fonts is similar to the steps described above, but there are a few key differences.
+One step that doesn’t change is that it’s important to backup your entire site before adding any new fonts.

-Once you have backed up your site, you’re ready to start adding your fonts to your site.
+backed up your site, you’re ready to add your fonts to your site.
+Upload Your Font

 You still need to upload your font, but instead of uploading it to your themes folder, you should create a new folder called fonts in the wp-content directory.
 Your fonts should be uploaded to this new folder, but the way you upload them remains the same as previously described above.